JacksonJ97/fylo-landing-page-with-two-column-layout/README.md

 ### What I learned

-In this project I practiced SCSS by styling and laying out elements for a landing page.
+In this project, I practiced SCSS by styling and laying out elements for a landing page.
 I learned how to use JavaScript DOM manipulation to display a message when the "Get Started" buttons were clicked.
 I used regex to validate the email in order to display a certain message for the different outcomes.
 Although validating emails on the cilent side is not recommended, I did it solely for the purpose of the UI/UX.

 ## Author